Eve Ewing: Scholarship

 Much of Ewing's academic research has focused on school closures.
-She earned a doctorate from the Harvard Graduate School of Education, writing a dissertation on school closures in Chicago entitled, "Shuttered Schools in the Black Metropolis: Race, History, and Discourse on Chicago's South Side."
-It served as the basis for her book on the subject, Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side, which was published in 2018 by the University of Chicago Press.
+Her Harvard doctoral dissertation was on school closures in Chicago, entitled Shuttered Schools in the Black Metropolis: Race, History, and Discourse on Chicago's South Side.
+It served as the basis for her book Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side, which was published in 2018 by the University of Chicago Press.

 Ghosts in the Schoolyard examines the demise of public schools in Chicago's Bronzeville district after the demolition of public housing, and analyzes community efforts to keep the schools open, including a community-wide hunger strike.
-In the book, Ewing introduces a concept she calls "institutional mourning", which refers to the multiple negative impacts experienced by the residents of areas where schools have been closed.
+In the book, Ewing introduces a concept she calls "institutional mourning," which refers to the multiple negative impacts experienced by the residents of areas where schools have been closed.
 According to The Chicago Reader, "she finds that school closures are a form of publicly sanctioned violence that not only derails black children's futures but also erases a community's past."

 Ewing's work became especially pertinent during the COVID-19 pandemic.
 Ewing studied the impact of neighborhood, race, and socio-economics on student access to counselors and therapists, as well as their experiences with illnesses and deaths.